 Franz does not in his above article attempt to locate the intervening sites following the Red Sea encampment, such as the wilderness of Sin, Dophkah, Alush, Rephidim and its "rock in Horeb," followed by the wilderness of Sinai and Mount Sinai (Nu 33:10-16).

 I have discovered, as of 25 Feb.
 2004, that I am in error in attributing the identification of Elim with Ayun Musa to Franz, this proposal was earlier made by Professor Menashe Har-El of Tel Aviv University.
-Professor Har-El (1983) apparently also proposed that Marah was Bir el Murr and Elim was Ayun Musa, according to the map from his book (Sinai Journeys, The Route of the Exodus.
+Professor Har-El (1983) proposed that Marah was Bir el Murr and Elim was Ayun Musa, according to the map from his book (Sinai Journeys, The Route of the Exodus.
 San Diego, California.
 Ridgefield.1983 [earlier published in Hebrew at Tel Avi in 1968]) reproduced at the at the following url http://www.bibleprobe.com/Lawz.htm

 Dophkah, Hebrew dopqa, is associated by some with the Egyptian word mfkt, meaning turqouise, and thus the site is located at the turquoise mines of Serabit el Khadim, operated by the Egyptians since Old Kingdom times (cf. pp. 222-223.
 Jeffrey R. Zorn.
 "Dophkah."
 David Noel Freedman, editor.
 The Anchor Bible Dictionary.
 1992.
 Doubleday.
 New York).

-The Israeli Egyptologist, Raphael Giveon, who has conducted excavations at Serabit el Khadim, has objected to this identification :
+The Israeli Egyptologist, Raphael Giveon, who has conducted excavations at Serabit el Khadim, has objected to this identification:

 "Another station, Dophkah is marked in some Biblical atlases at the exact site of the Egyptian temple of Seabit el Khadim.
 The identification is based on the one letter "f" which both words have in common, Biblical dfq and Egyptian mfkt (see p.
 57): the q and k are different sounds.
 Both words have feminine endings like so many names of localities.
 This identification, which we think is wrong, has given rise to two speculations concerning the whereabouts of Mount Sinai itself.
 Several scholars think that the Children of Israel would have been afraid to pass so near an Egyptian mining center.
 On the other hand, we know that at times Canaanites worked the mines (see p.
 131) and in the opinion of some scholars, they would have helped the Children of Israel to find their way and would have shown them sources of water and perhaps shared their provisions with them.
 Niebuhr [1762], who was the first to see the temple of Serabit el Khadim with its stelae standing, thought that this was a cemetery.
 He also tried an identification with a Biblical site: the Book of Numbers, chapter 11 verse 34, which tells us of the many after eating quails, which they dried for preservation.
 The place where the victims were buried was called: "Graves of the Greedy."
 [Kibroth-ha-attavah].
 Niebuhr thought in all seriousness that he discovered the very spot."